“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 10. Great Pyrenees

-Do you have a giant breed dog at home?
+Do you have any of the largest dog breeds at home?
 Aside from your gentle giant taking up the entire bed at night, what are some of the challenges of living with a large dog?

 Kathy Capuano